TAMULib/GIFMButtonUI/CONTRIBUTING.md

 # Contributing to Get It For Me (GIFM) Button UI

 Though *Get It For Me (GIFM) Button UI* is developed and maintained by Texas A&M University Libraries, we welcome community contributions.
-Involvement in *GIFM Button UI* can take many forms:
+Involvement in *GIFM Button UI* can take many forms.

 <div align="right">(<a href="#readme-top">back to top</a>)</div>